nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Deleting an employee

-1. Deleting a employee while all employees are being shown
+1. Deleting an employee while all employees are being shown

    1. Prerequisites: List all employees using the `list` command.
 Multiple employees in the list.